tildetown/nicethings/README.md

 # nicethings
-A Python program to be used on shared unix servers to cheer people up (An old project for [tilde.town](https://tilde.town))
+A Python program to be used on shared unix servers to cheer people up (A little program for [tilde.town](https://tilde.town))

-## Note:
-This has been modified to work on [tilde.town](https://tilde.town), but you may adjust it accordingly

 ## How it works
 Stores the user's input into a generated `list.txt` file if an argument is given in quotes.
 If no arguments are given, a random line from the `list.txt` file will be displayed.